 \[\subseteq=\{(A,B),(B,C),\cdots\}\]

-that collects all ordered pairs \((A,B)\) satisfying \(A\subseteq B\).1 Similarly, a function \(y=f(x)\) can be thought of as the following set
+consisting of ordered pairs \((A,B)\) satisfying \(A\subseteq B\).1 Similarly, a function \(y=f(x)\) can be thought of as the following set

 \[F=\{(x_1,f(x_1)), (x_2,f(x_2)),\cdots\}\]

-However, among the sets we have defined thus far, there is nothing that can serve the role of ordered pairs as we encountered in middle and high school.
-For example, since \(\{A,B\}=\{B,A\}\), we cannot distinguish the order of \(A\) and \(B\) simply by using the axiom of pair once.
+However, among the sets we have defined, there is no tool that can play the role of the ordered pair learned in middle and high school.
+For instance, since \(\{A,B\}=\{B,A\}\), simply using the axiom of pair once does not allow us to distinguish the order of \(A\) and \(B\).

-Definition 4 An ordered pair \((x,y)\) is defined as the set \(\big\{\{x\}, \{x,y\}\big\}\).
+Definition 4 We define the ordered pair \((x,y)\) as the set \(\big\{\{x\}, \{x,y\}\big\}\).

-Lemma 5 For two sets \(x\), \(y\), the set \((x,y)\) always exists and is unique.
+Lemma 5 For any two sets \(x\), \(y\), the set \((x,y)\) always exists and is unique.

 Proof

-The sets \(\{x\}=\{x,x\}\) and \(\{x,y\}\) each exist by the axiom of pair, and therefore the set \(\big\{\{x\}, \{x,y\}\big\}\) also exists by the axiom of pair.
+The sets \(\{x\}=\{x,x\}\) and \(\{x,y\}\) each exist by the axiom of pair, and therefore the set \(\big\{\{x\}, \{x,y\}\big\}\) also exists by the axiom of pair again.

-For uniqueness, \(\{x\}=\{x,x\}\) and \(\{x,y\}\) are first uniquely determined, and by applying the axiom of pair to these again, we can verify that the set \((x,y)\) obtained is also uniquely determined by using extensionality twice.
+For uniqueness, \(\{x\}=\{x,x\}\) and \(\{x,y\}\) are first determined uniquely, and then the set \((x,y)\) obtained by applying the axiom of pair to them is also determined uniquely; this can be checked by using extensionality twice.

-We have confirmed that the ordered pair \((x,y)\) is well-defined; however, we must still verify whether an ordered pair defined in this way satisfies \((x,y)\neq (y,x)\) for general \(x,y\).
+We have checked that the ordered pair \((x,y)\) is well-defined, but we must verify that this ordered pair satisfies \((x,y)\neq (y,x)\) for general \(x,y\).

-Proposition 6 For two ordered pairs \((x,y)\) and \((x',y')\), $(x,y)=(x',y')$ and $x=x'$ and $y=y'$ are equivalent.
+Proposition 6 For two ordered pairs \((x,y)\), \((x',y')\), the statement $(x,y)=(x',y')$ and the statement $x=x'$ and $y=y'$ are equivalent.

 Proof

-If \(x=x'\) and \(y=y'\), then \((x,y)=(x', y')\) is obvious.
-This is because \(\{x\}=\{x'\}\) and \(\{x,y\}=\{x', y'\}\).
+If \(x=x'\) and \(y=y'\), then \((x,y)=(x',y')\) is obvious, because \(\{x\}=\{x'\}\) and \(\{x,y\}=\{x',y'\}\).

-Now, conversely, assume \((x,y)=(x',y')\).
+Now conversely suppose \((x,y)=(x',y')\).
 By definition,

 \[\big\{\{x\},\{x,y\}\big\}=\big\{\{x'\},\{x',y'\}\big\}\]

 holds.
-Since exactly one of \(x=y\) or \(x\neq y\) must hold, we proceed by considering two cases.
+Since exactly one of \(x=y\) and \(x\neq y\) must hold, we divide into two cases.

 \[\big\{\{x\},\{x,x\}\big\}=\big\{\{x\},\{x\}\big\}=\big\{\{x\}\big\}\]

 so \(\big\{\{x\}\big\}=\big\{\{x'\},\{x',y'\}\big\}\).
-Therefore, \(\{x\}=\{x'\}=\{x',y'\}\), so \(x=x'=y'\), and thus \(x=x'=y=y'\).
-That is, since \(x=x'\) and \(y=y'\), the proof is complete for this case.
+Hence \(\{x\}=\{x'\}=\{x',y'\}\), so \(x=x'=y'\) and therefore \(x=x'=y=y'\).
+That is, \(x=x'\) and \(y=y'\), so this case is done.

-• The other case is \(x\neq y\).
-In this case, since \(\{x,y\}\neq\{x'\}\), for the two ordered pairs to be equal, we must have \(\{x\}=\{x'\}\) and \(\{x,y\}=\{x',y'\}\).
-From \(\{x\}=\{x'\}\) we obtain \(x=x'\), and together with \(\{x,y\}=\{x',y'\}\) this yields \(y=y'\).
-Thus, the proof is complete for this case as well.
+• The remaining case is \(x\neq y\).
+In this case, \(\{x,y\}\neq\{x'\}\), so for the two ordered pairs to be equal, we must have \(\{x\}=\{x'\}\) and \(\{x,y\}=\{x',y'\}\).
+Then from \(\{x\}=\{x'\}\) we get \(x=x'\), and from \(\{x,y\}=\{x',y'\}\) we get \(y=y'\).
+Hence this case is also done.

 Consider the set